What We Do:

 - Public service/Politics

 The study of history is advantageous to many different careers, helping students to develop both academically and professionally.
-Graduates are armed with transferrable skills in critical thinking, analysis and communicating.
+Graduates are armed with transferable skills in critical thinking, analysis and communicating.
 Many students choose double majors with history and another discipline, and, in the tradition of a liberal arts Jesuit education, are prepared for a vast array of occupations or advanced study.
 More information